Khmer language: Stress

 Stress in Khmer falls on the final syllable of a word.
 Because of this predictable pattern, stress is non-phonemic in Khmer (it does not distinguish different meanings).

+Primary stress falls on the final syllable, with secondary stress on every second syllable from the end.
+Thus in a three-syllable word, the first syllable has secondary stress; in a four-syllable word, the second syllable has secondary stress; in a five-syllable word, the first and third syllables have secondary stress, and so on.
+Long polysyllables are not often used in conversation.

 Most Khmer words consist of either one or two syllables.
 In most native disyllabic words, the first syllable is a minor (fully unstressed) syllable.
 Such words have been described as sesquisyllabic (i.e. as having one-and-a-half syllables).
 There are also some disyllabic words in which the first syllable does not behave as a minor syllable, but takes secondary stress.
 Most such words are compounds, but some are single morphemes (generally loanwords).
 An example is ភាសា ('language'), pronounced [ˌpʰiəˈsaː].

 Words with three or more syllables, if they are not compounds, are mostly loanwords, usually derived from Pali, Sanskrit, or more recently, French.
 They are nonetheless adapted to Khmer stress patterns.
-Primary stress falls on the final syllable, with secondary stress on every second syllable from the end.
-Thus in a three-syllable word, the first syllable has secondary stress; in a four-syllable word, the second syllable has secondary stress; in a five-syllable word, the first and third syllables have secondary stress, and so on.
-Long polysyllables are not often used in conversation.

 Compounds, however, preserve the stress patterns of the constituent words.
 Thus សំបុកចាប, the name of a kind of cookie (literally 'bird's nest'), is pronounced [sɑmˌbok ˈcaːp], with secondary stress on the second rather than the first syllable, because it is composed of the words [sɑmˈbok] ('nest') and [caːp] ('bird').